 Requirements Associated with Funded Projects

-Award recipients of Tier 3 grants will receive a closing email from TLC near the end of the project period and be asked to complete the following reporting requirements.
+Award recipients of Catalyst Grants will receive a closing email from TLC near the end of the project period and be asked to complete the following reporting requirements.
 Please note that future funding eligibility for the TLC Education Innovation Grants program is contingent upon completion of all reporting requirements at the end of the funding period.

-Award recipients of TLC Tier 3 Educational Innovation Grants will be invited to an annual celebration sponsored by the Vice Provost for Teaching and Learning where you will be invited to showcase your accomplishments either as a poster presentation or 5-10 minute lightning talk.
-Campus community members, including department chairs and Deans, will be invited to learn more about your efforts to elevate teaching at UCLA!
+Award recipients of Catalyst Grants (Tier 3) Educational Innovation Grants from the TLC will be invited to an annual celebration sponsored by the Vice Provost for Teaching and Learning where you will be invited to showcase your accomplishments either as a poster presentation or 5-10 minute lightning talk.
+Campus community members, including department chairs and Deans, will be invited to learn more about your efforts to elevate teaching at UCLA.
 Award recipients will also be able to invite up to three guests to join them for the celebration.

 Finally, within six months of the closing date, award recipients should arrange time at a departmental meeting to present their work to colleagues and their chair.
 Feedback from this discussion should inform future development efforts, particularly if planning to submit a second grant proposal related to the same project (i.e. renewal grant).